hullmann/multiagent-DDPG/README.md

 Due to the continuous action space, classical value-based methods are hard to apply.
 Instead, we solve the environment using the Multiagent Deep Deterministic Policy Gradient (DDPG) method.
 This is a flavour of an actor-critic method, where the actor is trained to maximize the expected outcome as is predicted by the critic network.
 As a special

-I worked on this project as part of the [Deep Reinforcement Learning Udacity Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) and adapted the DDPG agent code from [Pendulum project in Udacity's Deep Reinforcement Learning Repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) I also reused in the [continuouscontrol-DDPG](https://github.com/hullmann/continuouscontrol-DDPG) and turned it into a multiagent version.
+I worked on this project as part of the [Deep Reinforcement Learning Udacity Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) and adapted the DDPG agent code from [Pendulum project in Udacity's Deep Reinforcement Learning Repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) (I also adapted it in the [continuouscontrol-DDPG project](https://github.com/hullmann/continuouscontrol-DDPG)) and turned it into a multiagent version.

 ## Getting Started